how to choose a custom software development company

 What Most Founders Get Wrong About Software Agencies

 Everyone says you need a software agency.
 But what I've found is most founders approach this all wrong.
-They rush the vetting process, focusing only on hourly rates or a flashy portfolio.
-They ignore crucial red flags.
-They don't dig into the team's actual product mindset or how they handle real-world problems.
-This often leads to a mismatch in expectations, ballooning costs, and a product that just doesn't hit the mark.
-It's a common mistake I see too many times.
-Frankly, it drives me crazy.
+They rush the vetting process, focusing only on superficial factors like hourly rates or a flashy portfolio.
+They ignore crucial red flags, failing to dig into the team's actual product mindset or how they handle real-world problems.
+This often leads to a severe mismatch in expectations, ballooning costs, and a product that just doesn't hit the mark.
+It's a common mistake I see too many times, and frankly, it drives me crazy.

 Key Takeaway